fabferri/room-booking/readme1.md

 - Proper database connection pooling

 **Areas for Improvement:**
-- No `.env.example` file in backend (mentioned in README but missing)
 - JWT secret should be loaded from environment variables only (currently has fallback)

 ## Security (3.5/5)